QTM 305What can Women do in Christian Ministry

 4.5 Summary

-The AoG runs a Spirit-centered (pneumatological) architecture.
-Same Egalitarian conclusion as the UMC, different path: the Pentecost Protocol.
+The AoG is Spirit-centered.
+Same Egalitarian conclusion as the UMC, but the path is Pentecost.
 This approach holds that the outpouring of the Holy Spirit in the New Covenant effectively opens all ministry roles for all believers, regardless of gender [I].
-The AoG maintains a conservative doctrine of Scripture and inerrancy while reading the Restriction Passages through this Pentecostal lens [I].
-Unlike the SBC’s focus on creation-order restrictions, the AoG build treats the Spirit’s manifest distribution of power as the primary credential for ecclesiastical authority.
+The AoG holds a conservative view of Scripture while reading the restriction passages through this Pentecostal lens [I].
+Unlike the SBC's focus on creation-order, the AoG treats the Spirit's clear distribution of gifts as the main basis for who may lead.

-The AoG leans hard on the Execution Protocols and the prophetic promises of the New Covenant as the primary operating system.
+The AoG leans on the examples of women in leadership and the prophetic promises of the New Covenant.

 - The Pentecost Promise (Joel 2:28–29 / Acts 2:17–18) [E]: "I will pour out my Spirit on all flesh; your sons and your daughters shall prophesy."

-The Logic [I]: The AoG views this as the Master Code for the Church age.
+The Logic [I]: The AoG views this as the key text for the church age.
 If the Spirit empowers a woman to prophesy—a powerful act of delivering divine revelation—the Church has no authority to restrict her from other forms of leadership or teaching.
 This follows the pattern of Acts 10–11 and Acts 15, where the early church used the Spirit’s activity as a hermeneutical driver to expand inclusion [I]. - The Distribution Logic (1 Corinthians 12:7, 11; Romans 12:6–8) [E]: The Spirit distributes gifts "to each one... just as he determines."

-The Logic [I]: Ministry is a function of Gifting, not Gender.
-If the Spirit grants the gift of "Leadership" or "Teaching" to a woman, restricting her from exercising that gift is seen as a system error—resisting the Spirit's distribution logic. - The Prophecy Log (Acts 21:9) [E]: "He had four unmarried daughters, who prophesied."
+Logic [I]: Ministry is about gifting, not gender.
+If the Spirit gives a woman the gift of leadership or teaching, to restrict her is to resist the Spirit. - The Prophecy Log (Acts 21:9) [E]: "He had four unmarried daughters, who prophesied."

 The Logic [I]: This serves as clear evidence that the Pentecost Promise was active in the early church, validating the inclusion of women in vocal ministry. - Historical Examples (Huldah & Priscilla):